 Many communities have weekend markets, but some have designated weekdays for their flea markets.
 You can try foods, beverages, and treats as you browse.
 Look for both new and used items as well.
 You’ll get a more authentic feel for local interests as you shop among locals.

 3. Try Foreign Foods

 You may have your share of delicious Mexican tacos, but save a little room for foreign-to-Mexico foods at Chinese restaurants.
 You’ll find that in Tijuana and Mexicali, the options are surprisingly affordable and delicious.

-Although you may only be in a border zone for the day, you can’t neglect your obligation as a tourist to comply with Mexican law, including the need to carry top-rated Mexican insurance.
+You may only be in a border zone for the day.
+However, you can’t neglect your obligation as a tourist to comply with Mexican law.
+This includes the need to carry top-rated Mexican vehicle insurance.
 A Mexico insurance policy online is transmitted promptly into Mexico data systems so that your coverage is easily verified in the event of an accident.